Pakistani bank must boost anti-money-laundering actions -NY regulator

-NEW YORK, Dec 17 (Reuters) - A major Pakistani bank and its New York branch must boost measures to prevent money laundering after regulators found “significant breakdowns” in the bank’s compliance with federal and state laws, New York’s financial regulator said on Thursday.
+NEW YORK (Reuters) - A major Pakistani bank and its New York branch must boost measures to prevent money laundering after regulators found “significant breakdowns” in the bank’s compliance with federal and state laws, New York’s financial regulator said on Thursday.

 Habib Bank Ltd in Karachi and the New York branch must put a series of reforms in place, including hiring an outside professional to review the bank’s policies for preventing illicit money transfers and submitting plans to regulators for enhancing those policies, the New York Department of Financial Services (NYDFS) said.